-Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2014
+Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2015

-Consoli dated
+Consolidated

-2014 2013
+2015 2014

 \$'000 \$'000

 6. CASH AND CASH EQUIVALENTS

-Cash at bank and on hand / (overdraft) 2,321 (2,114)
+Cash at bank and on hand 4,470 2,321

-In the current reporting year the Group no longer has a commercial overcinterest at floating rates based on daily bank deposit rates and the balar amount of cash and cash equivalents represents fair value.
+Cash at bank earns interest at floating rates based on daily bank deposit rates.
+The carrying amount of cash and cash equivalents represents fair value. and the balance in t he account.

 Reconciliation to statement of cash flows

 For the purposes of the statement of cash flows, cash and cash equivalents comprise the following at 30 June:

-Cash at bank and on hand / (overdraft) 2,321 (2,114)
+Cash at bank and on hand 4,470 2,321

-During the period, the weighted average interest rate the Group received for 0.73% (2013: 2.60%). its cash and cash e quivalents was
+During the period, the weighted average interest rate the Group received for its $0.57\%$ (2014; $0.73\%$ ). cash and cash equi valents was

 7. TRADE AND OTHER RECEIVABLES

 Current

-Trade receivables (Note 7 (a)) - 175

-Other receivables (Note 7 (b)) 592 64
+Other receivables 1,921 592

-592 239
+Book 1,921 592

-Details regarding the effective interest rate and credit risk of receivables are disclosed in Note 2
+Details regarding the effective interest rate and credit risk of receivables are dis closed in Note 2.

-(a) Trade receivables

-2014: Trade receivables are all non-interest bearing at 30 June 2014.
-They a re generally on 30- 90 day terms.

-2013: Trade receivables are all non-interest bearing at 30 June 2013, other are generally on 30-90 day terms, other than an amount of \$175,000 which May 2014.
+Other receivables - current

+Other receivables include damages receipts in relation to unsettled properties a nd GST receipts.

-There is no evidence of impairment for any trade receivable therefore no allo wance has been re cognised.
+There is no evidence of impairment for any trade receivable and as such no allo wance has been red ognised.

-(b) Other receivables - current

-Other receivables are damages receipts in relation to unsettled properties.

-Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2014
+Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2015

-Conso lidated

-2014 2013

-\$'000 \$'000
+Сог nsolidated

-7. TRADE AND OTHER RECEIVABLES (CONTINUED)
+7. TRADE AND OTHER RECEIVABLES (CONTINUED) 2015 \$'000 2014 \$'000

-(c) Movement in allowance for impairment loss
+Movement in allowance for impairment loss

-Balance at the beginning of the year -
+Balance at the beginning of the year Movement Balance at the end of the year -

-Movement -

-Balance at the end of the year
+balance at the end of the year - -